 As usual, the film boasts a great score by director John Carpenter, who never had any formal training as a musician but is somehow able to create the some of the most memorable score ever committed to film.
 The main theme (which was revamped into something a little more exciting for the sequel) remains, to this day, one of the themes most likely to get stuck in my head for no reason at all.
 There's a lot to be said for a song I can't shake from my memory that was written by a guy with no musical background.

 Escape from New York has been released on DVD through MGM Home Entertainment.
 The film is presented in the standard format, or in its original aspect ratio of 2.35:1 with anamorphic enhancement (no real challenge in figuring out which is the better version of the two to watch).
 The transfer is nearly perfect, with the intensely dark scenes showing no artifacting at all.

 Unfortunately, the DVD lacks the excellent commentary track featuring Carpenter and Russell that was licensed to the New Line Home Video laserdisc release, as well as a brief documentary that featured clips from the original excised opening (the clips themselves being a bone of contention for film buffs back when laserdiscs were the film viewing format of choice).
 In fact, the only feature carried over from that laserdisc to this DVD is the original theatrical trailer.
 I figure the reason why none of this other stuff was included may have a lot to do with rights issues, but it makes me glad that still I own a laserdisc player.
 As it stands, though, this DVD will make a good addition to your shelves right alongside that bare-bones Paramount DVD of Escape from LA.

-Film/DVD Review Courtesy of Pockets of Sanity
+Review by Pockets of Sanity